5argon/arkham-starter/sveltekit/src/lib/md/campaign-reference.md

 However, players come and go.
 Many sheets has editing disabled, and the player that stopped playing the game won't have time to maintain it anymore.
 Forked versions are made because someone want to continue, or just that the visualization is not to their liking.

 So I made a yet another version...

 ## What's different?

 - These are programmatically generated from "data", rather than me hand-placing graphics like Google Sheet authors.
 For the programmer, it is easier to maintain and correct mistakes, or making the same improvement/fix across all campaign pages.
+- There are starting encounter deck count for quick check before beginning the game.
+It includes all possible variants while keeping it spoiler free what they are.
 - Some presentation can be changed using interactive controls, such as showing or hiding encounter set name for an entire page.
 - Some HTML techs can be used, such as hovering over the icon to see the full name, or color-coding the icon.
 (The icons are all black from the server, they are recolored live on the site.)
 The hover also works on mobile phone by tapping it.
 - Google Sheets are often massive and not mobile friendly.
 I want to be able to reference quickly from tiny mobile phone screen without much scrolling around.
 (Especially not too much horizontal scrolling.)